NPR sues Trump over executive order slashing federal funding

 Washington — NPR on Tuesday sued President Trump and administration officials over an executive order signed earlier this month that seeks to cut federal funding to the news organization and PBS.

 Filed in the U.S. District Court in Washington, D.C., the suit was brought by NPR and three Colorado-based public radio stations.
 It argues that Mr. Trump's executive order violates the First Amendment and provisions of the Public Broadcasting Act, which was passed by Congress in 1967.
-The plaintiffs also assert that Mr. Trump did not have the authority to stop federal funding for NPR and PBS.
+The plaintiffs also assert that Mr. Trump did not have the authority to stop federal funding for NPR and PBS, and his order should be invalidated as unconstitutional.

 The order, NPR and the three stations said in their complaint, is "textbook retaliation" and discriminates based on viewpoint, which is a violation of the First Amendment.